 Predictive analytics present an opportunity to proactively identify individual patients at high risk for an UHA.
 This insight can support comprehensive care programs centered on reducing UHAs and may facilitate key intervention efforts.
 Leveraging AI can enable care teams to identify and address potential disconnects in the care continuum on an individual basis, improve transition planning, and provide additional support following planned procedures for high-risk patients.
 Armed with AI, providers are ultimately able to reduce UHAs, lower costs, and improve health outcomes.

-* This figure was calculated by taking the percentage of beneficiaries we found with UHAs for the finalist stage of the CMS Artificial Intelligence Health Outcomes Challenge and applying that to the total number of all Medicare beneficiaries.
+* This figure was calculated by taking the percentage of beneficiaries with UHAs in the final stage of the CMS Artificial Intelligence Health Outcomes Challenge and applying that to the total number of all Medicare beneficiaries.